By guest blogger Chris Miller, The Mobility Resource

 The manufacturer carefully spells out usage directions, proper safety measures and relevant precautionary statements for its

-.
+wheelchair lifts for vans.
 It’s impossible to give detailed instructions here, as they vary by make, model and style.
 Review the owner’s manual in its entirety, and have your caregivers do the same.

 Also, when you purchase or rent a handicap vehicle, the dealer should provide clear and thorough directions for safe operation of the accessibility equipment.
 You’ve presumably worked with a driving rehabilitation specialist, too, so he or she can also answer many of your safety questions.